Filing Claims Against Company Vehicles

 Not only will working with an attorney help you better understand the claims process, but they will also be beneficial should it need to be disputed in the courtroom.
 Ultimately though, hiring an attorney for cases such as this will help your rights be protected from start to finish.

-The Law Offices of George P. Escobedo & Associates, PLLC has decades of experience in helping injured victims receive the compensation required to cover any accident-related expenses.
+The Law Office of George P. Escobedo & Associates, PLLC has decades of experience in helping injured victims receive the compensation required to cover any accident-related expenses.
 If you or a loved one are the victim of an accident with a service provider vehicle, call (210) 807-3178 to get in touch with a member of our team.